rm-a0/2d-souls/README.md

 - [ ] Weapon stays displayed after its used
 - [x] Remove enemies from previous level
 - [x] Adjust key handling for more than one entity
+- [ ] When player is killed physics bug out